fogus/spiel/echtzeitspiel/unnamed/README.markdown

 Gameplay
 ========

 The games consists of some number of turns where all players make a simultaneous bid on a pedestal and some available balls.

-TODO

- * Games starts with single pedestal
+The game starts with bidding on a single pedestal.

+ * Players adjust their pedestals (if applicable)
  * Players hide bid and simultaneously reveal
  * Player wins pedestal
  * Highest bid goes into the next auction